Alamo Personnel - February 1, 1836 Voting Roll

 According to the voting roll, 100 men voted in the Bexar garrison election.
 There were two delegate positions to fill.
 The candidates for the first position were Samuel A. Maverick and J. M. Hays.
 One man voted for Hays.
 Maverick did not cast a vote, while Hays and everyone else voted for Maverick, making the final result Maverick 98, Hays 1.
 The candidates for the second delegate position were Jesse Badgett and James B. Bonham.
 Bonham did not vote in either election, but he received one vote (from the same man who voted for Hays).
 Badgett and four other voters abstained from that election.
 The final result was Badgett 94, Bonham 1.
 A total at the bottom of the roll incorrectly shows that Maverick received 103 votes, Badgett 100, and Hays and Bonham 1 each.

-Badgett left San Antonio after the votes were counted and was seated at the convention at Washington-on-the-Brazos on March 1.
-Maverick, who lived in San Antonio, did not leave right away, and encountered trouble with heavy rains getting there.
-He arrived at the convention late, between March 3 and March 5.
+Maverick lived in San Antonio, and neither he nor Badgett left right away.
+Badgett was still in town as of February 17, but he left in time to be seated at the convention at Washington-on-the-Brazos on March 1.
+Maverick stayed home too long and ran into trouble with heavy rains getting to the convention.
+He arrived late, between March 3 and March 5.
 He may have still been in San Antonio when Santa Anna's forces arrived on February 23.

 The Voting Roll